OpenFlutter/mmkv_flutter/README.md

 # mmkv_flutter

-Plugin that allow Flutter to read  value from persistent storage or save value to persistent storage base on MMKV framework
+Plugin that allow Flutter to read  value from persistent storage or save value to persistent storage based on MMKV framework

 ## Getting Started